 A special tuition rate exists for the Indiana residents, Chicago residents, and other cooperating community college students who enroll in the SSC Pharmacy Technician program.

-Admission to the Pharmacy Technician Program requires meeting with the program coordinator and successful completion of all developmental course(s) if indicated on the placement test in reading, English and math.
-To be considered, a student must complete the following prerequisites (with a grade of “C” or better; a grade of “B” or better is preferred in Elementary Algebra):
+Admission to the Pharmacy Technician Program requires meeting with the program coordinator and successful completion of all developmental course(s) if indicated on the placement test in Reading, English and Math.

 Prior to enrolling in the Pharmacy Technician Program, students are advised to review the applicable licensure procedures and requirements and state laws of the pharmacy profession to ensure that they are eligible to receive a license for the SSC Pharmacy Technician Program.
 Eligibility for licensure may be limited by the results of a criminal background investigation.
 A drug screening and CPR certification are required for the PHT internship and may be required by most pharmacy employers.
 Any defaults on college loans would mean the future loss of the pharmacy technician license.